 6. In a saucepan, combine the brown sugar, salt, and 1 1/4 cups (10 fl. oz./310 ml) water.
 Place over medium-high heat and bring to a boil, stirring well.
 Pour the sauce over the dumplings.

 7. Bake, spooning the sauce over the dumplings twice during baking, until the crust is golden brown and the apples are tender, 35 to 40 minutes.
-Let the apples cool slightly, then serve warm with the sauce and a dollop of crème fraîche.
+Let the apples cool slightly, then serve warm with the sauce and a dollop of crème fraîche or a scoop of ice cream.
 Makes 6 dumplings.

 Recipe adapted from Williams Sonoma Luscious Fruit Desserts